stratum/stratum/CONTRIBUTING.md

 could include your username, issue number, and/or a short descriptive tag).

 Stratum follows [Google’s best practices for code review](https://google.github.io/eng-practices/review/reviewer/).
-You should follow these guidelines when reviewing pull requests.
+You should apply these guidelines strictly and with confidence when reviewing pull requests.

 If you are unsure about something in an issue or pull request, leave a comment that outlines your concerns.
 If a resolution is difficult to reach in the